 In this article, we’ll be discussing the top two popular open-source databases — MariaDB and PostgreSQL.

 While PostgreSQL has been around for 20 years and is exceptional in terms of its stability, MariaDB has also proven itself as a great database system, forked from none other than MySQL, the most used database system.
 Both MariaDB and PostgreSQL support a ton of features like replication, good security, and much more for free.

 If you’re torn between MariaDB and PostgreSQL, fret not.
 We’ll be exploring the various features of the databases, along with their use cases and — most importantly — their differences.

 MariaDB is an open-source, highly scalable database created by the founders of MySQL in 2009 after being acquired by Oracle.
 While it’s similar to MySQL, it has evolved significantly since its inception.

 For starters, MariaDB offers improved performance in most cases and is fully GPL licensed.
 You can either use the open-source community version or request a quote for the enterprise version, which you may want to consider if you’re implementing your software on large-scale platforms or the cloud.
 However, all features are available in the open-source package and not exclusive to the enterprise version.

 In addition to being a highly stable drop-in replacement for MySQL, MariaDB supports JSON and hybrid data formats allowing data to be easily stored, retrieved, and manipulated.
-The documentation for MariaDB buses and roadmaps is freely accessible as well.
+The documentation for MariaDB roadmaps is freely accessible as well.